 Silver Knight Spear: Dropped from Silver Knight.

-I hope that guide has helped you understand just how the Warrior class works and the best way to make the ultimate build.
-Obviously, if you keep playing on a single character for multiple playthroughs, you might even be able to make every build the game has to offer if you play the game enough.
+I hope that guide has helped you understand how the Warrior class works and the best way to make the ultimate build.
+If you keep playing on a single character for multiple playthroughs, you might even be able to make every build the game has to offer if you play the game enough.
 I hope you have good luck in your Dark Souls playthrough.